-"In India, UPS primarily focuses on cross-border ecommerce.
-B2B e-commerce segment, where the transaction between businesses is emerging as a strong segment according to prominent SME lending platforms in India.
+There has been substantial growth in cross border e-commerce and this growth has been both ways.
+Lot of our micro and small exporters have been exporting to consignees tion between businesses is emerging as a strong segment according to prominent SME lending platforms in India.
 For this segment, speed to market, value added services, customs clearance for inbound shipments, efficient final mile delivery and seamless information flow to the shipper is of utmost importance," informs Fergati.
 "With the rapid growth of e-commerce platforms like Amazon or Alibaba, the logistics industry has been challenged to not just adapt to the model, but to cope with the sheer scale of the volumes they generate.
 Carriers and freight forwarders alike have expressed their trepidation of what Alibaba's moves into Southeast Asia might mean for their business," feels Shruti Singh, COO, Indus B2B Solutions.
+Fly high The recently released Express Industry Report 2018,